 I did not keep the recipe I had made all those years ago because when I cut it after the first baking, it crumbled.
-It’s not that biscotti is a difficult recipe to make, it’s just a bit involved because it’s a twice baked cookie.
-So my search took me to the Taste of Home website where I found the recipe inspiration.
+It’s not that biscotti is a difficult recipe to make, it’s just a bit involved because it’s a twice-baked cookie.
 I modified it to our tastes, leaving out nuts, adding chocolate chips and here is the result.
 The room mom was so impressed she asked if I bought them!
 I actually impressed myself too!
 They do look nice!
 For a different look, dip half the biscotti in white chocolate.
 These are perfect for dunking in your morning coffee.

 - 3 eggs